Losing chess: History

 The origin of the game is unknown, but believed to significantly predate an early version, named take me, played in the 1870s.
 Because of the popularity of losing chess, several variations have spawned.
 The most widely played (main variant) is described in Popular Chess Variants by D. B. Pritchard.
 Losing chess began to gain popularity in the 20th century, which was facilitated by some publications about this variant in the UK, Germany, and Italy.

+In September 1998, what was known as the "first International Losing Chess Meeting" was held in Geneva, Switzerland, courtesy of Fabrice Liardet, recognized through a tournament held there as the strongest Losing Chess player in the world at the time.
+Indeed, there were many international players, including the Netherlands, United Kingdom, France, as well as Switzerland.

 Losing chess gained a new surge in popularity at the turn of the 20th and 21st centuries as an online game, thanks to the implementation of this variant on FICS in 1996, which greatly contributed to the popularization of losing chess.
-At that time, numerous engines were being developed, endgame tablebases were being created, materials on strategy were being published, and the opening theory was being developed.
 International tournaments were held in 1998 and 2001.
+As of 2022, the IAF hosts annual international tournaments in Amsterdam, the Netherlands.

 The internet chess server Lichess facilitates play of the game, referring to it as "antichess"; after regular chess it is the most popular variant on the site in terms of numbers of games played.
 Since 2018 the site has hosted an annual "Lichess World Championship" for the variant.
 Chess.com also added this variant to their server, calling it "giveaway."